 The ATC Training department is structured into "Training Groups", each of which deal with specific types of training at various facilities.
 Each Training Group has a Training Group Manager (TGM), who deals with day-to-day administrative tasks such as allocating training places and assisting members with queries.
 There are also a number of Training Group Instructors (TGI), who are responsible for overseeing training in their respective groups - ensuring suitable progression and maintaining standards.
 These members hold an I1 rating, with the exception of the TG Enroute TGI, who holds an I3.
 Every Training Group also has a number of mentors.
 The mentors provide practical mentoring sessions to students and help them progress towards their next rating.

 The current training groups are:

-There are also a number of Division Instructors and Senior Instructors (I1 and I3 rated).
-These experienced and long-standing members take a wider view of training, from the perspective of the entire division.
-They work on projects assigned to them by, and provide counsel to, the ATC Training Director.
+There are also a number of Division Instructors (I3 rated), who are experienced and long-standing members take a wider view of training, from the perspective of the entire division.
+They work on projects assigned to them by, and provide counsel to, the Training Director.

 The department also maintains a pool of examiners.
 These members are experienced as controllers and mentors and are responsible for conducting Practical Exams and Transferring Controller Validations.
 All exams in VATSIM UK are assigned to a particular examiner, to ensure that all examiners conduct a fair amount of exams and that there are no conflicts of interest.